SAP-samples/teched2022-IN261/exercises/ex1/README.md

 7. On the Outbound Topics page, expand the selection box for topic and check on the available events in the system by simply scrolling down

+HINT: you can increase the size to the Topic column for better readability

 ![Pic 12](/./images/IN261-ex1-12.png)

 8. Select an Outbound Topic